petrfodor/mujDISPLAY/README.md

 * 📅 **International Name Days:** Real-time display of "who has a name day today" based on the application's language (supports CZ, SK, EN, DE, FR).
 * 📧 **Smart Office Integration:** Live counters for **Outlook** (Unread emails, **Calendar events**, and **Tasks**) or Thunderbird.
 * 📅 **Calendar Planner:** Displays the next upcoming meeting time and subject directly on the screen.
-* 🔄 **Smart HMI Update:** Automatic detection of HW model (T135 vs T035) and version comparison.
+* 🔄 **Smart HMI Update:** Automatic detection of HW model (T135 vs T035) and binary version comparison.
 Downloads and flashes the correct `.tft` firmware directly from the server.
 * 🌐 **Multi-language UI:** Fully localized interface and display outputs (CZ, SK, EN, DE, FR).

 ---